KohlbacherLab/CLAUDIO/README.md

 -i,    --input-filepath,        path to inputfile,
                                 default="data/in/liu18_schweppe17_linked_residues_intra-homo_2370_nonredundant.csv"
--p,    --projections,           string which can be parsed as dictionary, containing the column names for the uniprot
+-p,    --projections,           comma-separated list used to map the input dataset column names to the ones used by the
-                                entry columns (for naming convention see second example (Note: all values are mandatory, only change the keys accordingly)),
+                                tool (for naming convention see second example (Note: all keys (values before the colons) are mandatory, and have to be mapped correctly onto the respective columns in the input dataset).
+The order does not matter here.), default="pep_a:peptide1,pep_b:peptide2,pos_a:position1,pos_b:position2,res_pos_a:k_pos1,res_pos_b:k_pos2,unip_id_a:entry1,unip_id_b:entry2"
-                                default=str(liu18_schweppe17_linked_residues_intra_homo_2672_nonredundant)
 -rt,   --read-temps,            if the tool has been run before with the same input a temporary file was saved, which
-                                can be used to skip some of the steps, default=False -x,    --xl-residues,           commaseperated one-letter-code residues, optional: add ':' after the one-letter-code symbol of the residue in order to specify fulls equence position, default="K,M:1" -t,    --search-tool,           can be either "blastp" or "hhsearch", specifying the tool which should be used for pdb search, default="blastp" -e,    --e-value,               e-value used in structure search, default=1e-5
+                                can be used to skip some of the steps, default=False -x,    --xl-residues,           comma-separated one-letter-code residues, optional: add ':' after the one-letter-code symbol of the residue in order to specify full sequence position (either 1 for start, or -1 for end position), default="K,M:1" -t,    --search-tool,           can be either "blastp" or "hhsearch", specifying the tool which should be used for pdb search, default="blastp" -e,    --e-value,               e-value used in structure search, default=1e-5